rasmuserik/fmtools/README.md

 # Task

-## Done
+## done 0.0.1

-- basic communication with api
+- ui
+  - initial camera button (only currently only working on android)
   - simple buggy rendition of templates, test that table-format also works on mobile (mostly)
+  - checkbox component that writes to application database
+- data
+  - basic communication with api - load data

 ## Next

+- generic select widget
+- choose current template (should be report later)
 - refactor/update code
 - simplify data from api
 - widgets
 - make it work on iOS (currently probably CORS-issue, maybe try out proxy through same domain as deploy)
 - proper horizontal labels
+- better sync'ing of data
+- separate ids for double-checkboxes

 # Literate source code